Cybersecurity 2022: New Tools, Dynamic Attacks, and Talent Shortage

 Cyber Insurance Becomes Unavoidable

 Though governments are forcing organizations to acquire cyber insurance coverage, insurance companies will be more selective about coverage conditions.
-Organisations will need to demonstrate a strong cybersecurity practice or else cough up higher coverage rates or miss out on coverage altogether.
+Organizations will need to demonstrate a strong cybersecurity practice or else cough up higher coverage rates or miss out on coverage altogether.

 Ransomware Gangs Launch Stealth Attacks